 Professor and Vice President for Science

 Professor Dunne was named a Fellow of the Network Science Society in 2020 and a Fellow of the Ecological Society of America in 2017.
 Her publications have appeared in journals such as Proceedings of the National Academy of Sciences USA, Trends in Ecology and Evolution, PLoS Biology, Philosophical Transactions of the Royal Society B, Proceedings of the Royal Society B, Ecology Letters, Ecology, and Ecological Monographs.
 Her work has been covered in media outlets including Scientific American, Wired, Quanta, SmartPlanet, ScienceNow, Nature News, and This Week in Science.
-She has served as an editor at Ecology Letters and the Journal of Complex Networks, is a series editor for the Oxford Series in Ecology and Evolution, and is on the advisory board of the new science and culture magazine Nautilus.
+She has served as an editor at the Journal of Complex Networks, Ecology Letters, and Oikos, is a series editor for the Oxford Series in Ecology and Evolution, and is on the advisory board of the science and culture magazine Nautilus.